Melee Tier List for FFXIV (Patch 7.0)

 Melee role actions are generally focused around, well, maintaining uptime and damage.
 Staying alive, maintaining uptime, and landing positionals are the three largest components of your overall damage output, and the role actions aid you in doing all three, with a bit of added - essential - raid utility.

-• Second Wind Icon Second Wind and Bloodbath Icon Bloodbath are useful actions to heal off damage incurred in error, either via standing in something you shouldn't or otherwise just missing a heal.
+- Second Wind and Bloodbath are useful actions to heal off damage incurred in error, either via standing in something you shouldn't or otherwise just missing a heal.
 They can also be used to aid your healers in healing-intensive phases.
 Both of them heal a sizeable chunk of health - Bloodbath can even bring you from critical to full if it overlaps with a burst window.

 Mitigative Actions

-• Monk gets Mantra Icon Mantra and Riddle of Earth Icon Riddle of Earth.
+- Monk gets Mantra and Riddle of Earth.
 Mantra boosts the healing efficacy of the entire party for its duration.
 Plan with your healers - this is an incredible boon.
 Riddle of Earth reduces your own incoming damage and then heals you if you've taken damage.
-Use this regularly against raid-wides or targeted damage you're about to take.
-It is very useful and helps your healers out, especially when used against targeted damage.
+You also get Earth's Reply, which heals the party and can be used once while Riddle of Earth is active.
+This is very useful when the raid all take damage to help mitigate how much the healers need to do after the fact to get everyone topped off.

-• Dragoon gets Life Surge Icon Life Surge.
+- Dragoon gets Life Surge.
 It's baked into your maximum damage rotation and cannot - and should not - be used for personal heals after mechanics unless you get lucky.
 It is far and wide the worst "mitigation" skill among any of the Melee, or among any job in the game.

-• Ninja gets Shade Shift Icon Shade Shift.
+- Ninja gets Shade Shift.
 It grants you a shield for 20% of your max HP.
 Incredibly useful for targeted damage like spread markers to help mitigate how much your healers need to heal back after such mechanics.
 It's a powerful - and free - mitigation tool.

-• Samurai gets Third Eye Icon Third Eye.
-This offers a small reduction to damage taken and also provides 10 Kenki if you get hit in that short window.
+- Samurai gets Tengentsu.
+This offers a small reduction to damage taken and also provides 10 Kenki and a regen plus additional damage mitigation if you get hit in that short window.
 This is mainly a dps skill that is generally used and min/maxed on an individual fight basis in order to get the most amount of Kenki out of the damage you're able to take.
-Often, it involves baiting bosses into feeding you their first auto-attack in order to gain the boost.
+This can also involve baiting bosses into feeding you their first auto-attack in order to gain the boost.
 These sorts of things are generally planned with the rest of the group, first.

-• Reaper gets Arcane Crest Icon Arcane Crest.
+- Reaper gets Arcane Crest.
 You get a small mitigation on yourself and a noticeable raidwide regen effect after that mitigation breaks.
 This skill is incredibly useful, on a short cooldown, and free to use.
 In most cases, you want to prioritize getting it active before any and all incoming raid damage, as the damage will break your crest and the subsequent healing helps the healers out.

 Changelog